Swiss Bracket Generator - Tournament Pairing Maker

-Run a Swiss tournament: fixed number of rounds, pair players with similar records each round, no eliminations.
-Used in chess, card games, and large fields where round robin would take too long.
+Build a Swiss bracket: fixed number of rounds, pair players with similar records each round, no eliminations.
+A Swiss bracket is what chess clubs, card games, and esports Swiss stages use when a full round robin would take too long.

 Swiss System Explained